-The Human Rights Office of the United Nations Assistance Mission for Iraq (UNAMI) was established in 2004, subsequent to the relocation of UN and OHCHR international staff from Iraq in September 2003.
-UNAMI's Chief Human Rights officer also represents the United Nations High Commissioner for Human Rights in Iraq.
+The Human Rights Office of the United Nations Assistance Mission for Iraq (UNAMI) was established in 2004.
+UNAMI's chief human rights officer also represents the United Nations High Commissioner for Human Rights in Iraq.

-UNAMI Human Rights Office, conducts all activities in an impartial manner aimed at assisting the Government of Iraq to promote and protect human rights in Iraq (including the Kurdistan Region (KR)) in accordance with its mandate bestowed by the UN Security Council at the request of the Government of Iraq.
-UN Security Council Resolution 1546 of 8 June 2004, mandated UNAMI, inter alia, to "promote the protection of human rights, national reconciliation, and judicial and legal reform in order to strengthen the rule of law in Iraq;” This mandate has been renewed every year by the Security Council at the request of the Government of Iraq in almost the same terms, the latest extension was for 2013 pursuant to Security Council resolution 2061 of 25 July 2012.
-OHCHR supports the work of the UNAMI by assisting in the implementation of activities and providing guidance and expert advice on specific human rights questions.
+The UNAMI Human Rights Office conducts all activities in an impartial manner with the aim of assisting the Government of Iraq in promoting and protecting human rights.
+UN Security Council Resolution 1546 (2004) mandated UNAMI, inter alia, to "promote the protection of human rights, national reconciliation, and judicial and legal reform in order to strengthen the rule of law in Iraq".
+The mandate has been annually renewed by the Security Council, at the request of the Government of Iraq.
+OHCHR supports the work of UNAMI by assisting in the implementation of activities and providing guidance and expert advice on specific human rights questions.

-UNAMI Human Rights Office works with the Government of Iraq as well as members of Iraqi Civil Society to support the promotion, respect and protection of human rights of all Iraqis without discrimination.
-UNAMI Human Rights Office also works closely with other United Nations Funds, Agencies and Programmes, including UNDP, UNWomen, UNHCR, UNICEF, and UNOPS, to ensure that the respect, promotion and protection of the rights of all Iraqis are fundamental to their programmes and activities.
+The UNAMI Human Rights Office works with the Government and civil society to support the promotion and protection of human rights of all Iraqis without discrimination.
+In doing so, the UNAMI Human Rights Office cooperates closely with other UN Funds, Agencies and Programmes, including UNDP, UN Women, UNHCR and UNICEF.

-UNAMI Human Rights Office, in collaboration with the Government of Iraq (in particular the Ministry of Human Rights and the Ministry of Justice) and Iraqi Civil Society, works on key focus areas, including the protection of civilians from the effects of armed conflict and violence, the rule of law and the protection of the rights of Iraqis who are detained or are being tried before the courts, the rights and protection of Iraqi women and children, the rights of persons with disabilities, the rights and protection of minorities, and the protection of freedom of expression.
-With other UN partners, including UNDP and UNOPS the Human Rights Office has been working to establish the Independent High Commission for Human Rights of Iraq, and to develop and implement a national action plan on human rights implementing the recommendations accepted by Iraq from the Universal Periodic Review Process in 2010.
-Important also are economic, social and cultural rights, which include access to healthcare, education, housing, employment, and a reasonable standard of living for all Iraq’s people.
+The UNAMI Human Rights Office, in collaboration with the Government and civil society, focuses its work on the protection of civilians from the effects of armed conflict and violence, the promotion of the rule of law, the protection of the rights of Iraqis who are detained or being tried before the courts, the rights of women and children, the rights of persons with disabilities, the rights of persons belonging to minorities, and the right to freedom of expression.
+Together with UN partners, the Human Rights Office has supported the creation of the Independent High Commission for Human Rights of Iraq, and the development and implementation of a national action plan on human rights to implement recommendations from the Universal Periodic Review Process in 2010, including in the area of economic, social and cultural rights, such as access to healthcare, education, housing and employment.

-UNAMI Human Rights Office, in collaboration with OHCHR, also advises and assists the Government of Iraq and members of Iraqi civil society on international human rights mechanisms which are designed to assist States to respect and protect human rights.
-These mechanisms include the Special Procedures of the United Nations Human Rights Council, treaty bodies and the Universal Periodic Review.
+The UNAMI Human Rights Office, in collaboration with OHCHR, also advises and assists the Government and civil society in their interaction with international human rights mechanisms, including the Special Procedures of the United Nations Human Rights Council, the human rights treaty bodies and the Universal Periodic Review.